 It’s the best one.
 The Chicago Marathon gets absolutely everything right, from the setup to the farewell and everything in between.
 No event involving an unstoppable stream of runners covering 26.2 miles is without a few inevitable faults, but Chicago seems to have tightened every screw and greased every axle to perfection.
 From the layout of the city to the course accessibility, everything comes together for a glowing case study in event management.

 There is a definite personal bias at work here.
-The 2009 Chicago Marathon was my first-ever marathon in the city where I’ve lived for the last 14 years.
-But since then I’ve run 36 additional marathons, from large (New York) to small (Tupelo), and almost everything in between.
+The 2009 Chicago Marathon was my first-ever marathon in the city where I’ve lived for the last 13 years.
+But since then I’ve run 38 additional marathons, from large (New York City) to small (Tupelo, MS), and almost everything in between.
+And this year’s Chicago Marathon (my fourth) marks my 40th marathon overall.
 So I can confidently say that if you’re running Chicago for the first time this year, you can anticipate an amazing experience from start to finish.
 This is how it should play out:

 The Abbott Health & Fitness Expo is where you’ll pick up all of your race materials, additional souvenirs and discounted gear.
 Held in Chicago’s massive McCormick Center, it is truly a breathtaking event that showcases the depth and breadth of the running community.
 However, its size is not so big that it is dizzying to navigate like Berlin’s, nor is it small enough to feel cramped, as New York’s can during peak times.
 Be on the lookout for the many running icons who routinely make Chicago a staple of their promotional circuits, including Dean Karnazes, Scott Jurek and Desi Linden.
 Bring their books and get an autograph.